PRIVACY POLICY

 We may share and disclose your personal information for business purposes with the categories of recipients listed below.
 We may also receive personal information about you from some of them as our third-party sources.
 If you would like more information about the sharing of your personal information, including the list of recipients, please contact our privacy team and Data Protection Officer at privacy@kering.com (or see How can you contact us?).

-• A. Approved partners acting as service providers
+A. Approved partners acting as service providers

 To use your personal information, we rely on approved partners.
 All approved partners are bound by an obligation to implement appropriate security measures to protect personal data in their possession, and bound by a strict confidentiality agreement and specific contractual provisions on “how” and “when” they are allowed to collect and use your personal information.
-Your personal information may be accessible to the following authorised personnel on a need-to-know basis:
+Your personal information may be accessible to the following authorized personnel on a need-to-know basis:

-• Audit, law firms and similar corporate professional service providers, data analysis providers
+o Kering and other affiliates of our group o IT service providers o Audit, law firms and similar corporate professional service providers, data analysis providers

-• B. Approved partners acting also on their own account
+B. Approved partners acting also on their own account

 To use some of your personal information (see “Why do we collect your personal information”), we rely on approved partners.
 Certain approved partners may be able to determine “why” and “how” your personal information is used.

-• C. Actual or potential buyers as part of a business transfer
+C. Actual or potential buyers as part of a business transfer

-• D. Law enforcement body, regulatory body, government agency, court, lawyers to comply with laws and defend our rights and interests
+D. Law enforcement body, regulatory body, government agency, court, lawyers to comply with laws and defend our rights and interests

 We may disclose your personal information to any competent law enforcement body, regulatory body, government agency, court or other third party where we believe disclosure is (i) required as a matter of applicable law or regulation, (ii) necessary to exercise, establish or defend our legal rights, or (iii) necessary to protect your interests or those of any other person, and on the legal basis set out in this privacy policy.
-Where this is required, we will take steps to minimise any data that is shared.
+Where this is required, we will take steps to minimize any data that is shared.

-• E. At your request or for our legitimate interest or compliance with laws and regulations
+E. At your request or for our legitimate interest or compliance with laws and regulations

 We may disclose your personal information to any other person: with your consent; where we have an overriding legitimate interest (on balance with your interests) to do so; or where we have a legal or regulatory obligation to do so.

-14. WHAT ARE YOUR RIGHTS REGARDING YOUR PERSONAL INFORMATION?
+15. WHAT ARE YOUR RIGHTS REGARDING YOUR PERSONAL INFORMATION?

 Subject to your applicable privacy legislation, you may be entitled to one or more of the following rights and exercise them on your own or via a legal representative acting on your behalf.
-We, Kering Foundation, are committed to protecting your rights and allowing you to exercise them.
+We, Kering Fondation, are committed to protecting your rights and allowing you to exercise them.
 You will never be discriminated against when you exercise your right in good faith under any applicable privacy law.

-If you need any further information regarding your rights, how to exercise any of your rights, or if you have any complaints or questions regarding our privacy practices, please contact our privacy team and Data Protection Officer at privacy@kering.com.
+If you need any further information regarding your rights, how to exercise any of your rights, or if you have any complaints or questions regarding our privacy practices, please contact our privacy team and Data Protection Officer at privacy@kering.com .

-• A. Right of access, rectification and erasure
+A. Right of access, rectification and erasure

 Under certain circumstances you may have the right to request access to and obtain a copy of any of your personal information that we may hold.
 Such right of access also includes the right to receive information in particular about the purposes of the processing, the categories of personal information concerned, the categories of recipients to whom your information may be disclosed, and the envisaged period for the retention of your information.

 You may also request correction of any inaccurate personal information relating to you and to request the deletion of your personal information.
-You can see and update most of this personal information yourself online, or by contacting our customer services, or by emailing our privacy team at privacy@kering.com.
+You can see and update most of this personal information yourself online, or by contacting our customer services, or by emailing our privacy team at privacy@kering.com .

 Specifically, subject to your applicable privacy legislation, your right of access may include:

-• the right to request whether and how your personal information is processed and whether it has been shared with a third party in the preceding 12 months, in particular if you are an Aruban resident
+o the right to request whether and how your personal information is processed and whether it has been shared with a third party in the preceding 12 months, in particular if you are an Aruban resident

-• the right to obtain confirmation that we process personal information about you, to request information about the public and private entities with whom we have shared your personal information, and to request information about the possibility of denying consent and the consequences of such denial, in particular if you are a Brazilian resident.
+o the right to obtain confirmation that we process personal information about you, to request information about the public and private entities with whom we have shared your personal information, and to request information about the possibility of denying consent and the consequences of such denial, in particular if you are a Brazilian resident.

-• if we cannot satisfy your request for correction, the right to request that a statement of correction be attached to your information noting that a correction has been sought but not made, in particular if you are a resident of New Zealand.
+o if we cannot satisfy your request for correction, the right to request that a statement of correction be attached to your information noting that a correction has been sought but not made, in particular if you are a resident of New Zealand.

-• the right to be informed of any disclosure of inaccurate personal information about you, in particular if you are a resident of Qatar
+o the right to be informed of any disclosure of inaccurate personal information about you, in particular if you are a resident of Qatar

-Under certain conditions, you may have the right to receive personal information you have provided to us within a structured, commonly used and machine-readable format, and also to require us to transmit it to another data controller where this is technically feasible.
+C. Right to personal information portability Under certain conditions, you may have the right to receive personal information you have provided to us within a structured, commonly used and machine-readable format, and also to require us to transmit it to another data controller where this is technically feasible.

-Subject to privacy legislation applicable to you, you may have the right to restrict our processing of your personal information in particular where:
+D. Right to restriction of processing - Subject to privacy legislation applicable to you, you may have the right to restrict our processing of your personal information in particular where:

-• you contest the accuracy of the personal information (until we have taken sufficient steps to correct or verify its accuracy);
+- you contest the accuracy of the personal information (until we have taken sufficient steps to correct or verify its accuracy);

-• the processing is unlawful, but you do not want us to erase the personal information;
+- the processing is unlawful, but you do not want us to erase the personal information;

-• we no longer need your personal information for the purposes of the processing, but you require such personal information to establish, exercise or defend legal claims; or
+- we no longer need your personal information for the purposes of the processing, but you require such personal information to establish, exercise or defend legal claims; or

-• you have objected to processing that has been justified on legitimate interest grounds, pending verification as to whether we have compelling legitimate grounds to continue processing.
+- you have objected to processing that has been justified on legitimate interest grounds, pending verification as to whether we have compelling legitimate grounds to continue processing.

 Where personal information is subject to restriction in this way, we will only process it with your consent or to establish, exercise or defend legal claims, in accordance with local legislation.